 Currently, members of the Board has a balanced mix of experience including overall management, brand enhancement, business development, legal, financial, audit and accounting experience.
-The ages of the Directors range from 43 to 71 years old and their educational and work experience backgrounds range from accounting, business administration, science and computer programming to electronics industry.
+The ages of the Directors range from 48 to 72 years old and their educational and work experience backgrounds range from accounting, business administration, science and computer programming to electronics industry.

-As of the date of this report, we have seven Directors, two of whom are female, and three senior management members, two of whom are female; the gender ratio of our employees as of 31 March 2023 is approximately 55 males per 79 females.
+As of the date of this report, we have seven Directors, two of which are female, and out of our three senior management members, two of which are female; the gender ratio of our employees as of 31 March 2024 is approximately 54 males per 72 females.
 The Company will strive to enhance female representation and achieve an appropriate balance of gender diversity with reference to the stakeholders' expectation and international and local recommended best practices.
 The Company will also ensure that there is gender diversity when recruiting staff at mid to senior level and the Company is committed to provide career development opportunities for female staff so that it will have a pipeline of female senior management and potential successors to the Board in near future.
 The Company plans to offer all-rounded trainings to female employees whom we consider to have the suitable experience, skills and knowledge of our operation and business, including but not limited to, business operation, management, accounting and finance, legal and compliance and research and development.